 Privilege is often a fact of unconscious bias.
 How do we deal with it?
 “Privilege is a set of unearned benefits given to people who fit into a specific social group.”
 To be privileged is not a failing, it is … Continue Reading ››

 One Zambia - One Nation!
 One World - One Humanity!
-Dr Kenneth Kaunda - Leader of Diversity and Inclusion As a 12 year old white boy, I stood on the side of a Bancroft road in Zambia, and waved my Zambian flag at … Continue Reading ››
+Dr Kenneth Kaunda - Leader of Diversity and Inclusion As a 12 year old white boy, I stood on the side of a Bancroft road in Zambia, and waved my Zambian flag at the first … Continue Reading ››

 Would you choose Diversity Team building or Traditional Diversity Training?